Quick Facts About Pneumonia

 We have distributed over 3 million pre-packaged treatments for pneumonia, preventing more than 230,000 DALYs.
 In 2013, our TB programs prevented 153,500 DALYs in 13 countries.

-- Pneumonia: We focus on integrated case management and pre-packaged treatment to ensure access to appropriate and affordable care.
+We focus on integrated case management, improved care-seeking behavior (i.e., exclusive breastfeeding) and pre-packaged treatment, to ensure access to appropriate and affordable pneumonia diagnosis and treatment.

-- Tuberculosis: We leverage our expertise in private-sector engagement, service integration and behavior change communications to increase access to quality TB care for poor and vulnerable populations.
+We leverage our expertise in private-sector engagement, service integration and behavior change communication to increase access to quality TB care for poor and vulnerable populations.

 - Social Marketing Evidence Base: Tuberculosis

 The Social Marketing Evidence Base was compiled from a systematic review of published literature evaluating social marketing interventions in global health.
 This document provides an overview of the results from the studies on tuberculosis.

 - Infographic: The Social Marketing Evidence Base